Luis Mariano Fernández Pimentel: Career

 Fernández began his career in 1990 at "Radio Costa del Sol", where he was a presenter and editor.
 Later he moved to "Cadena SER", where he was a reporter in such programs as "Milenio 3", "Ser Curiosos", "Espacio en Blanco".
 After that he moved to Mijas Comunicación.
 Here he served primarily as a presenter, hosting and directing "Mis Enigmas Favoritos" (1999–2014) in which he had the opportunity to interview J. J. Benítez, Fernando Jiménez del Oso, Robert Bauval, Antonio Piñero, among others.
 He subsequently hosted and create many other programs, such as "Noches casi Secretas" (2002–2014).

-He published the book "Tumbas sin Nombre" and "El Misterio de las Caras de Belmez" with Editorial Edaf.
-In september 2021 published his first historical research novel, "El Camino Infinito".
+He published the book "Tumbas sin nombre" and "El misterio de las caras de Bélmez" with Editorial Edaf.
+In september 2021 published his first historical research novel, "El camino infinito".
 A story of love and magic at Camino de Santiago with Almuzara Libros.

-In 2015, he relocated to Latin America, where he has remained for the past year working on his own programs transmitted online.
-He is the presenter, editor and director for shows like "Mis Enigmas Favoritos", "El Viajero del Alma"., "Conectando Almas".
+In 2015, he relocated to Latin America, where he has worked on his own programs transmitted online.
+He is the presenter, editor and director for shows like "Mis Enigmas Favoritos", "El Viajero del Alma" and "Conectando Almas".